 Once you find the first tee (go immediate right into that parking lot) it's quite easy to find your way around.
 Next tee signs are prevalent, and when you're in the field you can see all the pins.
 The tees on the field holes had a light concrete base and were fairly grippy.
 The woods holes tees hopefully will come along.

 Cons: Not much at all for trees out in the bowl- 5 holes are completely open saving for mounds on the edge and an interesting mound that tricks your view off the tee on #6.
 I must admit, the designers have worked well with the land they had to work with!

 Other Thoughts: Certainly worth the stop if you're heading into Port Townsend.
-If the club could petition the Parks to allow a full 18 this could really be a boon for the Chimacum Valley and I would be happy to put my name on that.
+If the club could petition the Parks to allow a couple more holes in the woods it would really add to this place.
 I have heard that the parks will only allow 9 holes for the time being.

 4 of 4 people found this review helpful.

 Join Disc Golf Course Review